freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-466-distinct-terms-in-a-multiplication-table/index.md

 ---
-title: Problem 466: Distinct terms in a multiplication table
+title: Distinct terms in a multiplication table
 ---
 ## Problem 466: Distinct terms in a multiplication table